CharanDhanireddy/HandyConnect/README.md

 - Customer can get a list of available timeslots for a specific service in a city of their choice
 - Customer can schedule a slot based on the availability of the service in a 1 week period

----

-## Development
-To properly view the application during development, both the front and backend servers must be running in separate terminals.

----

-### Backend
-To run the backend, ensure all the proper go packages are installed and run

-cd backend
-go run .

-### Frontend
-To run the frontend locally , navigate to the frontend and directory and run npm run start:

-cd frontend
-npm install
-npm run start